pikapods/docs.pikapods.com/manage/backup.md

 ## Full Server Backups

 We keep daily backups of all databases and mounted files (everything you see over SFTP) pods use.
 These backups are meant to recover from server-wide failures.
-While it's also possible to restore individual pod files in emergencies, we currently can't offer this service regularly.
+Restoring individual pods from them should be a last resort and your own backups are always preferrable.
+If you have lost pod data for any reason and are interested in using our full server backups, get in [touch](mailto:support@pikapods.com) and we'll confirm possible recovery points and cost.

 ## Manual One-Time Backups